Changes to business parking requirements

 Business parking update

-The updates to the bylaw are in progress and will soon be available at www.calgary.ca/lub.
+Updates to the bylaw are complete and are available at www.calgary.ca/lub.
 If you currently have a Development Permit of Land Use Amendment under review, please contact your file manager to discuss how this change may impact your application.

 About business parking

 The City of Calgary has removed minimum parking requirements for non-residential uses from the Land Use Bylaw.
 This means Businesses will now tell The City how much parking makes sense for them.
 This change recognizes the changing needs of Calgarians, supports Calgary’s comeback and creates a stronger alignment between the Bylaw and overarching city-wide policy documents.

 Parking minimums in the Bylaw can result in an over-supply of parking for different uses in varying locations throughout the city because the parking minimums required exceed the real demand for parking.
 Eliminating vehicle parking minimums for certain uses citywide enables those who are most familiar with their own parking needs to determine the amount supplied.
 Known as “Open Option Parking”, this method of deregulating parking minimums for all uses was approved on a citywide basis by The City of Edmonton on 2020 June 23 (Charter Bylaw 19275).

 - Allows businesses and developers to advise how much parking makes sense for their development

 - Decreases indirect parking costs that would be passed onto consumers, businesses and tenants